Found in 99 Collections and/or Records:

 Also includes a copy of The Last Will and Testament of Gertrude Stein.

-A collection of eight early aviation lithographs and one photograph.
+A collection contains thirteen early aviation lithographs and one photograph.

 The collection consists of approximately 700 collectable trade cards and stamps issued by various industries, primarily the “cigarette cards” of tobacco manufacturers.
 The majority of the card or stamp series feature airplanes, but some series focus on famous aviators.
 Materials originate from the United States, United Kingdom, and Germany.